72-S/CommandBridge/README.md

   - Bukkit-based servers (Spigot, Paper, Pufferfish, Purpur, etc.)
   - Velocity

+### Requirements

+CommandBridge requires Java 17 since the version `1.7.1`.
+To use the versions before you need java 21 to function properly.
+If your server is running on a version lower than Java 17, you will encounter errors.

 ### Setup

-1. Download the latest releases of Commandbridge.
+1. Download the latest releases of CommandBridge.
 2. Install `commandbridge-bukkit` on your Bukkit server.
 3. Install `commandbridge-velocity` on your Velocity server.
 4. Restart the servers to apply changes.

 ### Permissions

 > `commandbridge.admin`
 >
 > `commandbridge.command.<specific-command>`